 1.1.
 AIS network coverage and quality

 AIS has close to perfect coverage throughout Thailand.
-AIS operates 2G, 3G, and 4G networks nationwide, providing voice and data services to its customers.
+AIS operates 3G, and 4G networks nationwide, providing voice and data services to its customers.
 AIS’s network coverage is extensive, covering both urban and rural areas of Thailand, and its 4G network provides fast and reliable internet services to its customers.

 Here is the AIS network coverage in Thailand:

-1.3.
-Cost of AIS services for tourists
+1.2.
+Cost of AIS SIM card and eSIM for tourists

 An AIS SIM card costs between 50 THB and 1490 THB from resellers such as grocery stores, petrol stations, and convenience stores.
 The majority of them come with introductory benefits or plans.
-Additionally, AIS SIM cards are available at several airports, including Chiang Mai International Airport and Bangkok Suvarnabhumi Airport (BKK) (CNX).

 The AIS Thailand Tourist SIM card is also available to tourists and short-term visitors.
 The four AIS Thailand Tourist SIM cards listed below are readily available: